 - Discover skills to achieve goals with greater clarity of mind – and without losing your sense of humor or health along the way.

-Health and Wellness: Bringing Mindfulness to Health
+Health and Wellbeing: Bringing Mindfulness to Health

 It’s obvious that illness-caused absenteeism significantly affects corporate productivity.
 But companies may be losing 32 times as much productivity from ‘presenteeism’ – health problems that prevent employees from functioning optimally.
 Problems like fatigue, brain fog, pain and low mood rob people of productivity and engagement every day.